0xNineteen/blog.md/contents/sol-rpcs/index.md

 ## sending a transaction

-First, we need to understand how a transaction (tx) is sent on Solana.
-Note there are many resources available on the topic (see references section), however, I'll provide a brief overview with a focus on diving into the validator code to provide more depth.
+first, we need to understand how a transaction (tx) is sent on solana.
+Note there are many resources available on the topic (see references section), however, I'll provide a brief overview with a focus on diving into the validator code to provide more depth

 typically, when you send a transaction to the network the flow is:
 - your client code (Python or UI/JavaScript) sends the transaction to a full node's RPC (Remote Procedure Call).